GoogleCloudPlatform/gke-networking-recipes/service-directory/nodeport-service/README.md

 ### Networking Manifests

-This recipe demonstrates deploying a NodePort service and creating a ServiceDirectoryRegistrationPolicy that enables that service to sync to Service Directory.
+This recipe demonstrates deploying a NodePort Service and creating a ServiceDirectoryRegistrationPolicy that enables the Service to sync to Service Directory.

 The ServiceDirectoryRegistrationPolicy is the Custom Resource (CR) that is